On quantum $K$-groups of partial flag manifolds: Examples:

 by setting $[\cO_{\sB ( w )}] \equiv 1 \equiv Q^{\al_i^{\vee}}$ ($w \in W, i = 1,2$).

-{ -5.25mm {\bf Acknowledgement:} The author would like to thank Mark Shimozono for helpful conversations, Leonard Mihalcea for helpful discussions.
-He also express his gratitude to Thomas Lam and Changzheng Li for their comments.
-This research is supported in part by JSPS Grant-in-Aid for Scientific Research (B) JP26287004 and JP19H01782.}
+{ -5.25mm {\bf Acknowledgement:} The author would like to thank Mark Shimozono for helpful conversations and Leonard Mihalcea for helpful discussions.
+The author also expresses gratitude to Thomas Lam and Changzheng Li for their comments.
+This research is supported in part by JSPS KAKENHI Grant Numbers JP26287004 and JP19H01782, and by a JSPS Grant-in-Aid for Challenging Research (Exploratory) 24K21192.}

 { }